-If you already know how important it is to stay hydrated, you might assume that drinking more water benefits the skin.
-But from a medical perspective, drinking water to help the internal functions of your body doesn’t necessarily impact your external skin.
-If you have dry skin, drinking water won’t make much difference— I know that’s disappointing!
-But you can hydrate your skin by using moisturizers with ingredients that help skin lock in moisture.
+If you have dry skin, drinking water probably won’t make that much difference—we know that’s disappointing!
+But you can hydrate your skin by using products with ingredients that help lock in moisture.

 Making water your drink of choice is one of the best ways to keep hydrated.
-Here are a few tips from the CDC:
+Here are a few tips from the CDC:⁴

 Drink water with meals